therootcompany/greenlock.js/README.md

 The full end-user API is exposed in the example above and includes all relevant options.

 ```
-le.register(opts)
+greenlock.register(opts)
-le.check(opts)
+greenlock.check(opts)
 ```

 ### Helper Functions

 We do expose a few helper functions:

-* LE.validDomain(hostname) // returns '' or the hostname string if it's a valid ascii or punycode domain name
+* Greenlock.validDomain(hostname) // returns '' or the hostname string if it's a valid ascii or punycode domain name

 TODO fetch domain tld list